-Construction aggregates are delivered to the Hoover Plant by truck and the truck is unloaded directly into stockpiles or storage bins.
-Materials are loaded into a conveyor feed hopper and transferred by conveyor where indicated on Figure 2.
-Whenever materials are transferred by conveyor, transfer points and drop heights are minimized to the maximum extent practicable to control fugitive dust emissions.
-The conveyor used to transfer materials to the concrete plant is enclosed.
-The concrete plant is also enclosed.
+Typically, construction aggregates are delivered to the Jefferson Plant by truck and the truck unloaded directly into stockpiles.
+When materials are delivered by ship, they are unloaded using the ship's conveyor(s).
+Material transfers by conveyor may occur anywhere within the Site boundary (see Figure 2) and additional portable conveyors may be used.
+Whenever materials are loaded or unloaded by conveyor, transfer points and drop heights are minimized to the maximum extent practicable to control fugitive dust emissions.
+The conveyor used to transfer materials from aggregate bins to the concrete plant is enclosed.
+The concrete plant and JMT silos are also enclosed.